alexandrecorso/docker-repo/bird-exporter/README.md

 This tag refers to the latest version of bird-exporter For BIRD v2 (by default)

+# Tag 1.4.2
+This image is based on v1.4.2 of bird-exporter - https://github.com/czerwonk/bird_exporter/releases/tag/1.4.2

 # Tag 1.2.5
 This image is based on v1.2.5 of bird-exporter - https://github.com/czerwonk/bird_exporter/releases/tag/1.2.5